Improving Confidence Estimates for Unfamiliar Examples: Problem Setup and Methods

 \subsection{Compared Methods}

 Deep network classifiers are often overconfident, even on familiar samples~\cite{guo2017calibration}.
-On novel samples, the predictions are less accurate and even more overconfident, as our experiments show.
+On unfamiliar samples, the predictions are less accurate and even more overconfident, as our experiments show.
 We consider several tools to improve predictions: calibration, novelty detection, ensembles, and loss functions that account for uncertainty.
+Some methods provide better confidence calibration, while others (e.g. ensembles and Bayesian models) can also provide more confidently accurate predictions.

 \textbf{T-scaling: } Calibration aims to improve confidence estimates so that a classifier's expected accuracy matches its confidence.
 Among these, we use the temperature-scaling method described in Guo et al.~\cite{guo2017calibration}.
 At test time, all softmax logits are divided by temperature $T$.
 With $T>1$, prediction confidence is decreased. $T$ is a single parameter set to minimize NLL on the validation set.
 We then use this $T$ on a network retrained on both training and validation sets.